lgschaer/get-data-from-figures/README.md

 ## Workflow for using the R package metaDigitise to scrape raw data from figures

-Using Figure 1A and Figure 5 from this paper as examples: https://academic.oup.com/jimb/article/50/1/kuad008/7120041
+Using Figure 1A and Figure 5 from Schaerer et al 2023 (Journal of Industrial Microbiology & Biotechnology) as examples: https://academic.oup.com/jimb/article/50/1/kuad008/7120041

 Figure 1A: